CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tabs >}}

-4. Add the bonds you created above to the bridge.
+4. Add the bonds you created above to a bridge.
 The example commands below add bond1 and bond2 to a VLAN-aware bridge.

    {{< tabs "TabID150 ">}}